goatshriek/stumpless/docs/portability.md

 in some environments the necessary capabilities are simply missing, and the library must fail in the most friendly way possible.

-In these scenarios, the `fallback` family of config functions should be used.
+In these scenarios, the `fallback` family of config functions comes into play.
-These should be defined whenever there is a possibility that some configuration option is not available.
-This keeps configuration-specific behavior in easy to find locations instead of requiring the platform independent library cod to implement its own fallback code.
+These should be defined whenever there is a possibility that some configuration option is not available, but stumpless should still operate.
+This keeps configuration-specific behavior in easy to find locations instead of requiring the platform independent library code to implement its own fallback code.

 A good example of this convention can be found in the call to get the memory page size of the system, which is used to make the slab caches used for some of